Beringer Tame Blog

 Whilst having a bad boss is still classed as the number one reason for leaving a job (according to Gallup 2020), this has not been true of our candidates.

 In the past year, our greatest successes have come from headhunting (not asking candidates to respond to an advertised roles).

-This method has also provided both candidates and clients with reassurance throughout the hiring process, leading to high quality and efficient recruitment.
+This method has also provided both candidates and clients with reassurance throughout the hiring process, leading to high quality and efficient ecommerce recruitment.

-The recruitment process is costly and time consuming.
+The ecommerce recruitment process is costly and time consuming.
 Working through a pandemic year has not only enabled creative ways of working with clients and candidates, but also allowed us to adapt and improve processes and increase efficiencies.
 We’re all the better for it.

 This is unlikely to change as the fight for talent gets ever more competitive.